 The study looked at more than 18 million single-family home and condo sales from 2013 to 2017.
 To calculate the premium or discount paid on a given day, researchers compared the median sales price for home purchases closing on that day with the median automated valuation model, or AVM, price on the same homes at the time of sale.

 Here’s a look at the best days of the year to buy a home.

 The saying all real estate is local still applies when timing your home purchase.
 Buyers in warmer climates may not see as much of a price break during the holidays as those farther north where the weather is more of a factor in keeping buyers on the sidelines, Blomquist says.

 Negotiating a lower price isn’t the only good reason to buy a home during the holidays, real estate experts say.
 December is a month before the Federal Reserve’s interest rate hikes resume, says Leonard Steinberg, a real estate broker with Compass Real Estate in New York City.
 Mortgage rate spikes can add to your borrowing costs and put some homes out of reach.

 “While everyone else is out celebrating and shopping — reducing buyer volume — those who shop [for a home] will be met by sellers willing to make a deal,” he says.

-Danielle Hale, chief economist with Realtor.com, says that sellers may be more flexible about negotiating the closing date and paying for a home warranty to give buyers more piece of mind.
-You might also have more luck submitting a smaller earnest money deposit — something that’s less likely to fly when sellers are fielding multiple offers during busier times of year, Hale says.
+Danielle Hale, the chief economist with Realtor.com, says that sellers may be more flexible about negotiating the closing date and paying for a home warranty to give buyers more peace of mind.
+You might also have more luck submitting a smaller earnest money deposit — something that’s less likely to fly when sellers are fielding multiple offers during busier times of the year, Hale says.